-Qualified Rollover Contribution - This term includes: (a) Rollovers between Roth IRA accounts; (b) Traditional IRA converted to a Roth IRA; (c) Direct Rollover from an Employer's plan of funds other than a Designated Roth Contribution Account; and (d) a rollover from a Designated Roth Contribution Account to a Roth IRA.
-Qualified Rollover Contributions must meet the general IRA rollover rules, except that the 12-month rollover restriction does not apply to rollovers (conversions) between a traditional IRA and a Roth IRA.
+Qualified Rollover Contribution - This term includes: (a) Rollovers between Roth IRA accounts; and (b) Traditional IRA converted to a Roth IRA; (c) Direct Rollover from an Employer's plan of funds other than a Designated Roth Contribution Account; and (d) a rollover from a Designated Roth Contribution Account to a Roth IRA. .
+Qualified Rollovers must meet the general IRA rollover rules, except that the 12 month rollover restriction does not apply to rollovers (conversions) between a traditional IRA and a Roth IRA.
 However, the 12-month rule does apply to rollovers between Roth IRAs.
-Beginning in 2008, rollovers from employer-sponsored plans, such as qualified plans and 403(b)s, to a Roth IRA are permitted.
-You could also roll over from the employer's plan to a traditional IRA, and then roll over (convert) to a Roth IRA.
+Beginning in 2008, rollovers from employer-sponsored plans, such as qualified plans and 403(b)s, to a Roth IRA are permitted. , You could also roll over from the employer's plan to a traditional IRA, and then roll over (convert) to a Roth IRA if you meet the conversion eligibility requirements discussed earlier.

-Rollovers From Employer-Sponsored Plans to a Traditional IRA - The rules discussed in this section apply only to amounts under an employer's plan, other than Designated Roth Contribution Accounts.
+Rollovers From Employer-Sponsored Plans - The rules discussed in this section apply only to amounts under an employer's plan, other than Roth Elective Deferral Accounts.
 An eligible rollover distribution from a Designated Roth Contribution Account can be rolled over only to a Roth IRA or another accepting employer's plan.
 Rollovers to traditional IRAs are permitted if you have received an eligible rollover distribution from one of the following: